-Also under House Bill 4119, a garnishment would remain in effect until the balance of the judgment is satisfied.
-Currently, the RJA says a writ of garnishment is in effect for 182 days.
+Also under House Bill 4119, a writ of garnishment of wages, salary, commissions, or other earnings would remain in effect until the balance of the judgment is satisfied.
+Currently, the RJA says such a writ is in effect for 182 days.
 The garnishment of tax refunds is dealt with elsewhere in the statute.